Fabz2002/Fabz2002/README.md

 - 🌱 I’m currently learning **Typescript and kotlin**

-- 👯 I’m looking to collaborate on **startups projects**
+- 👯 I’m looking to collaborate on **startups projects** or companies that give me the chance to reach experiencie

-- 👨‍💻 All of my personal projects are free to use

 - 📫 You can contact me at **fabriziojdn02@gmail.com**